Aruna-Hewapathirane/Realtime-Editor/README.md

 # Realtime-Editor

 Dynamic instant live visual preview of your HTML, CSS and Javascript code.
-Simply type your code in the left textarea and watch as it is dynamically renedered in teh right frame.
+Simply type your code in the left textarea and watch as it is dynamically renedered in the right frame.